Louisiana secretary of state diverted $90K to pay settlement

 Dollars earmarked to upgrade software for business registrations, the state archives, the agency help desk and other systems were stripped.
-Instead, the money paid to help end litigation accusing Schedler of sexually assaulting a female employee.
-The Republican resigned in May.
+Instead, the money was paid to help end litigation accusing Schedler, a Republican who resigned in May, of sexually harassing a female employee for years.

-The payments were described in documents obtained by The Associated Press in response to a public records request.
+The financing diversion was described in documents obtained by The Associated Press in response to a public records request.

-The August deal settling the harassment claims against Schedler involved a $167,500 payment to the woman who accused Schedler of misconduct.
+Secretary of State Kyle Ardoin, Schedler's top aide who moved into the election chief's job after the resignation, initially wouldn't talk about the spending, citing a confidentiality clause in the settlement.

 Premium content for only $0.99